-Over the years, we have written about many trademark-related concepts and many times we have referenced the consequence of “abandonment,” referring to the penalty that a trademark owner may suffer from not adhering to trademark formalities.
+Over the years, we have written about many trademark-related concepts and many times we have referenced the consequence of “abandonment,” referring to the penalty that a trademark owner may suffer for not adhering to trademark formalities.
 But what does it mean for a trademark to go abandoned and under what circumstances does it occur?

 What Causes Trademark Abandonment